Uniform fetishism: Military, police, and Nazi chic

 Genuine outfits, such as police uniforms, can have fetish appeal.

 Uniforms worn by military personnel, firefighters, and police officers present an image of enhanced masculinity and authority that often has a strong sexual appeal to straight women, straight men, and gay men.
 For example, the popular 1970s disco group The Village People dressed up as gay fetish stereotypes, including a police officer, military man, and leather-clad biker.
+In 1997, the Breeches and Leather Uniform Fanclub (BLUF) was founded, aimed at gay and MSM men with a (leather) uniform fetish mainly.

 Nazi chic, particularly the SS officer's black uniform, has been widely adopted and fetishized by underground gay and BDSM lifestyle groups, as well as Japanese cosplay.
 Parts (and variations) of the uniform, such as the leather boots and peaked cap, have become standard wear for the female dominatrix and male master or dominant.
 In the 1970s, the uniform's association with sadomasochism and forbidden sexuality was embodied in a wave of violent Nazisploitation films such as Ilsa, She Wolf of the SS (1975) and the controversial art-house film The Night Porter (1974).
 In the latter film, a topless Charlotte Rampling has an iconic scene performing a Marlene Dietrich song for a group of concentration camp guards while wearing parts of an SS uniform.
 Her ensemble of army boots and pants, suspenders, peaked cap, and black opera gloves has often been imitated, such as Madonna's banned "Justify My Love" video in 1990.
 A slightly less revealing version of this outfit was worn by Lady Gaga in her 2009 music video for the single "LoveGame".